-The SCTP, funded by KfW and the EU and led by the Ministry of Gender Disability and Social Welfare (MoGDSW), aims to reduce poverty and hunger, and increase school enrolment.
+The SCTP, funded by KfW and the EU and led by the Ministry of Gender, Community Development and Social Welfare (MoGCDSW), aims to reduce poverty and hunger, and increase school enrolment.
 It is designed to provide bi-monthly unconditional cash transfers to more than 300,000 households categorised as poor, severely impoverished and labour constrained.

 The SCTP’s operations are supported by a Management Information System (MIS), for which KfW and MoGDSW have contracted CGA to maintain and upgrade the SCTP MIS.